 You do get more power for your dollar overall with the Goal Zero Yeti 150 but it weights more than 3 times as much as this unit.
 I could see having this at a cabin or other area.

-This is a very powerful little generator for under $300 shipped.
+This is a very powerful little generator.
 You get three standard outlets as well 4 USB charging ports, a built in light, and more.
 At 7 lbs, this is something that is manageable for someone around the house and it can be easily stored.